What does the stool that floats say about a person's health? Does it matter if your stool floats or not? What is healthier?

 Having diarrhea and floating stools for more than two weeks may be a sign of nutrient malabsorption.
 Alternative explanations for floating stools include a change in diet, diarrhea, acute GI infections, and diseases such as celiac disease.

 It may be helpful to keep track of any changes to your diet and see whether removing certain foods causes symptoms to disappear.
 However, see a health care provider if you notice a change in stool characteristics lasting over two weeks, or if these symptoms are accompanied by blood, weight loss, fever, or dizziness.
-If you are a student at Columbia, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with a health care provider, who may possibly refer you to a gastroenterologist.
+Make an appointment with a health care provider, who may possibly refer you to a gastroenterologist.
 To learn more about digestion, check out the slide show on the Mayo Clinic's website.

 Here's hoping this answer floats your, er… boat.Alice!